alanrogers/legofit/src/README.md

 Finally, @ref legofit "legofit" will estimate parameters.
-This program may take several hours to run, depending on the size of the analysis and the number of simulation replicates used to approximate the objective function.
+This program may take several hours to run, depending on the size of the analysis and on whether you are using the stochastic algorithm or the deterministic one.

 To generate a bootstrap confidence interval, use the `--bootreps` option of @ref tabpat "tabpat" or @ref sitepat "sitepat".
 This will